 Your menstrual cycle is complex, and it may take some time to learn about your hormonal ebbs and flows.
 Knowing more about your period can help you understand your reproductive system, menstrual cycle, and body.
 Here’s a quick summary of our guide that you can easily reference next time you’re on your period:

 - Your menstrual cycle is in two phases: the follicular and luteal phases.
 The first day of your period marks the first day of your follicular phase.

-- Over 90 per cent of women worldwide experience period symptoms, but severe or abnormal period symptoms should be explained to and examined by your doctor.
+- Over 90% of women worldwide experience period symptoms, but severe or abnormal period symptoms should be explained to and examined by your doctor.

 - Low oestrogen, inadequate iron levels, insomnia, dehydration and poor food choices can add to fatigue during your period.